Matthias-Merzenich/qfind/readme.txt

 cellular automata written by Matthias Merzenich.
 It is based on David Eppstein's gfind and zdr's zfind search programs.
-Additional code and suggestions were provided by Paul Tooke, Tomas Rokicki, Frank Everdij, praosylen, and Adam P. Goucher.
+Additional code and suggestions were provided by Paul Tooke, Tomas Rokicki, Frank Everdij, Alex Greason, praosylen, and Adam P. Goucher.

 Three scripts are included:

 qfind.c:
    The main search program.
-This program uses OpenMP to achieve rather basic parallelization.
-It should be compiled with the OpenMP flag for your compiler.
+This program uses OpenMP and C11 atomics to achieve rather basic parallelization.
+It should be compiled with the C11 and openMP flags for your compiler.
 I use

-   gcc qfind.c -O3 -fopenmp -march=native -o qfind
+   gcc -std=c11 -fopenmp -march=native -O3 -Wall -Wextra -o qfind qfind.c

 qfind-s.c